DUNE potential for sub-GeV dark matter in proton beam dump mode: Thermal Relic Light Dark Matter and Dark Matter Portals:

-Thermal relic dark matter are those particles which were created thermally in the early universe when the temperature was too high and thermal equilibrium exist (i.e. annihilation and creation rates of DM was roughly equal).
-As the universe was cooling and expanding, both annihilation and creation rates decreased, till the time the temperature was higher than the mass of DM.
-When the temperature droped below the DM mass, the DM density was expected to fall but it became constant (freeze-out) because at this temperature they were not able to find DM partners to annihilate.
+Thermal relic dark matter are the particles which were created thermally in the early universe, when the temperature of the universe was sufficiently high and thermal equilibrium for DM particle was achieved (i.e. annihilation and creation rates of DM was roughly equal), making dark matter density constant.
+As the universe was cooling and expanding the DM density began to fall down because the DM creation stopped due to cooling but annihilation of the DM continued, till the time the temperature of the universe was higher than the mass of DM.
+When the temperature dropped below the mass of the DM, the annihilation process of DM also stopped making the DM density constant (freeze-out) at this temperature.

-The cosmological abundance of DM can provide the measure of annihilation rate of DM $\langle\sigma v\rangle$ \cite{86}, if DM is a thermal relic of the early universe.
-The annihilation rate can be expressed as,
+The cosmological abundance of thermal relic DM can provide the measure of annihilation rate of DM $\langle\sigma v\rangle$ \cite{86}.
+The annihilation rate of DM can be expressed as,

-First term of above equation indicates the annihilation cross-section arising from the s-wave and it is independent of the relative velocity of DM ($v$) whereas the second term gives the contribution arising from partial p-wave and it depends on the square of relative velocity of DM.
+First term of above equation indicates the annihilation cross-section arising from the s-wave which is independent of the relative velocity of DM ($v$) whereas the second term gives the contribution arising from partial p-wave which depends on the square of relative velocity of DM.
 The s-wave contribution dominates in the thermally averaged annihilation cross-section ($\langle\sigma v\rangle_{s} \approx 2.2 \times 10^{-26}cm^{3}s^{-1}$) but adding p-wave contribution to it gives precise value of relic DM density.
 In our model we have considered s-wave and p-wave contributions since the detection of annihilation cross-section arising from partial waves other than s-wave will provide a crucial clue regarding the nature of DM.
 However these detection become inefficient for heavy DM (WIMP) candidates.